A tight sound is one of the strongest attributes an independent band can possess. Here are 10 essential tips on how to make your band tighter:

 5. Rehearse At Low Volume

-Whilst I can fully understand the temptation to turn things up to maximum volume during rehearsal, it can limit your ability to hear everything clearly and reduces the urge to fully-focus.
-Rehearsing at a lower volume will allow you to better-hear the rest of the band and force you to pay closer attention to what’s going on.
+Whilst I fully understand the temptation to turn things up to maximum volume during rehearsal, it can limit your ability to hear everything clearly and reduces the urge to fully-focus.
+Rehearsing at a lower volume will allow you to better-hear the rest of the band and force you to pay closer attention to what’s going on around you.
 Additionally, it’s well-worth investing in some quality ear protection that guards your hearing without muffling the sound of the band.
-The SureFire EP4’s (link to Amazon) are a great affordable option that effectively protect your hearing without compromising sound quality.
+The SureFire EP4’s are a great affordable option, effectively preventing your hearing without compromising on sound quality.

 6. Rehearse Turnarounds & Stops

-Both turnarounds and stops are two areas that will really stick out if they aren’t tight.
-It’s well-worth setting time aside during each rehearsal to simply rehearse turnarounds and stops.
-A great technique for rehearsing turnarounds and stops is to start with the drummer and bassist, then slowly add in other instruments with each successive run-through.
+Turnarounds and stops are two areas that will really stick out if they aren’t tight.
+As a result, it’s well-worth setting time aside during each rehearsal to focus on them.
+Here’s my go-to method for getting turnarounds and stops as tight as possible:

 7. Record Your Rehearsals

 Recording your rehearsals is one of the absolute best things you can do to both tighten up your sound and improve your stagecraft.
-When you’re actively performing, it can be difficult to pinpoint things that need improving.
-Having a reference recording allows you to view your band from an audience perspective and better-identify problem areas.
+When you’re performing, it can be difficult to gain an all-encompassing view of what your band actually looks and sounds like.
+Having a reference recording circumvents this, allowing you to view your band from an audience perspective and better-identify problem areas.

 I’d advocate buying a dedicated video camera to record your rehearsals.
 Recording video has the added benefit of allowing you to view both your stage presence & positioning from an audience perspective.
-The best value camera I’ve found is the WEILIANTE Digital Camcorder (link to Amazon).
-It’s remote controlled and can store 30GB of data, which will be more than enough for each rehearsal.
+The best value camera I’ve found is the WEILIANTE Digital Camcorder; It’s remote controlled and can store 30GB of data, which will be more than enough for each rehearsal.